 - Whether the proposal will deliver the outcome being proposed.

 - The goal of including a wide range of interests and disciplines in the overall conference program.

 - The goal of representing the philosophy of the overall conference program.

 - The need to make concurrent sessions internally coherent.

-The Conference Committee discourages proposals for workshop or flash-talk sessions that focus on a single park or biosphere reserve unless the proposal explicitly describes how the information presented will be relevant to other areas.
+The Conference Committee discourages proposals for workshop sessions that focus on a single park, biosphere reserve, world heritage site, etc. unless the proposal explicitly describes how the information presented will be relevant to other areas.

 Step 3: Decide which format best suits your needs; then, review guidelines and instructions and submit your proposal.

 The George Wright Society is managing abstract and proposal submission, please follow this link: http://www.georgewright.org/karst_2020_abstract to submit your abstract or proposal.

 The deadline for abstracts and proposals is November 30, 2019.
 You will be notified of acceptance by December 31, 2019 and must register by January 31, 2020 to be included in the meeting program.